Elemental Diet Powder Recipes for After Your Gut Reset

 - Using Safely|

-Elemental diets were originally developed for more severe medical conditions—so many of my clients are surprised when they learn that these diets have a much broader application.
+Elemental diets were originally developed for severe medical conditions, so many of my clients are surprised when they learn that these diets have much broader applications.
 In fact, not only can they be used alongside normal diets, but the powder can be used as an ingredient for some added gut support to your favorite recipes.

-Let’s look at how an elemental diet is employed to help tackle conditions like irritable bowel syndrome and SIBO or for frustrating symptoms like constipation and bloat.
+Let’s look at how an elemental diet can work to help tackle conditions like irritable bowel syndrome and SIBO or for frustrating symptoms like constipation and bloat.
 Then, we’ll cover how elemental diet powders can continue to be a helpful gut-supportive tool after the restrictive part of the elemental diet is over.

 What Is Elemental Diet Powder?